-While at GAO, Mr. Bleicher adjudicated some of the agency’s most complicated protests involving both defense and civilian agencies and procurements of all sizes and complexities.
-His protest experience covers the full spectrum of legal issues involving the award of a contract or the terms of a solicitation, such as technical evaluation challenges, cost/price realism concerns, restrictive specifications, sole-source contracting, small business issues, organizational conflicts of interest, and the conduct of discussions.
+While at GAO, Mr. Bleicher adjudicated some of the office’s most complicated bid protests involving both defense and civilian agencies and procurements of all sizes and complexities.
+His protest experience covers the full spectrum of legal issues involving the award of a contract or the terms of a solicitation, such as technical evaluation challenges, cost and price realism concerns, restrictive specifications, sole-source contracting, small business issues, organizational conflicts of interest, and the conduct of discussions.
 Mr. Bleicher presided over numerous bid protest hearings, frequently conducted alternative dispute resolution sessions, and regularly resolved protective order and document production disputes.
 During his tenure in GAO’s Procurement Law Division, he resolved more than 600 bid protests and issued more than 125 published legal decisions.
-He was promoted to the position of Deputy Assistant General Counsel for Procurement Law and served as an Acting Assistant General Counsel for Procurement Law.
+He was promoted to Deputy Assistant General Counsel for Procurement Law and served as an Acting Assistant General Counsel for Procurement Law.
 In these roles, he supervised a team of GAO bid protest hearing officers.

 Mr. Bleicher is one of a very small group of former GAO bid protest officials in private practice, and his deep familiarity with the inner workings of the protest process at GAO distinguishes him from most protest practitioners.
 Mr. Bleicher’s unique perspectives and valuable insights from GAO also allow him to successfully represent clients in sophisticated bid protest litigation at the Court of Federal Claims, the agency-level, the FAA’s Office of Dispute Resolution for Acquisition, the SBA’s Office of Hearings and Appeals, and other protest forums.
 He has led teams in successful protests of strategically important procurements and effectively defended against challenges to multibillion dollar contract awards.